 Sponsored content

-If you’ve been to the Portes du Soleil, you’ve very likely skied this region, maybe without appreciating its distinct character as the Swiss sector within the wider cross-border PdS ski domain with its 600km of pistes.
-The Region Dents du Midi encompasses 6 charming villages nestled in the spectacular Val d’Illiez, including the ski villages of Champéry, Morgins, Les Crosets and Champoussin.
-The Dents du Midi themselves are the seven peaks of the mountain range that forms the backdrop to a skiing holiday here.
+If you’ve been to the Portes du Soleil, you’ve very likely skied the Region Dents du Midi, maybe without even realising it.
+The Region Dents du Midi encompasses 6 charming villages nestled in the spectacular Val d’Illiez, including the ski villages of Champéry, Morgins, Les Crosets and Champoussin—which make up the Swiss sector of the international French-Swiss Portes du Soleil area.
+(The Dents du Midi themselves are the seven peaks of the mountain range that forms the backdrop to a skiing holiday here.)

 lara-berra-dents-du-midi